Bill Shorten: 2019 federal election

-Since the 2019 election
+Post-leadership

 Shorten announced his resignation as Leader of the Labor Party on 18 May 2019, following Labor's defeat in the 2019 election.
 Anthony Albanese succeeded him as leader on 30 May, with Richard Marles as his deputy.

 After Albanese assumed the leadership, Shorten was appointed as part of the shadow cabinet, as shadow minister for the National Disability Insurance Scheme (NDIS) and for Government Services.

 Albanese government

 Following Labor's victory at the 2022 federal election, Shorten was sworn in as the Minister for the NDIS and Government Services on 1 June.
+In November 2022, Shorten vowed to crack down on NDIS "rorts", with the scheme having become rife with fraud.
+In August 2024, Shorten introduced legislation designed to cap the growth of the NDIS and bring in sweeping powers to investigate fraud, which Parliament passed with bipartisan support.
+Shorten led the Albanese government's response to the Royal Commission into the Robodebt Scheme, including by moving a motion of apology to the victims of the illegal scheme in August 2023.
+He also repeatedly lobbied for the names of the people who had been referred to other agencies for criminal or civil penalties to be made public, having been kept anonymous in the commission's final report.

+On 5 September 2024, Shorten announced his retirement from politics prior to the 2025 federal election.
+On that date, Shorten also announced his appointment as Vice-Chancellor of the University of Canberra, commencing in February 2025.
+Shorten resigned from Parliament on 20 January 2025.

+Post-political career

+Shorten was conferred as the University of Canberra's vice chancellor on 14 February 2025.

 Personal life

 In March 2000, Shorten married Debbie Beale, daughter of businessman and former Liberal MP Julian Beale.
 They divorced in 2008.
 In 2009, Shorten married Chloe Bryce, daughter of then Governor-General Quentin Bryce.
 The Shortens live in Moonee Ponds, Victoria with their daughter, as well as Chloe Shorten's other two children from her previous marriage to Brisbane architect Roger Parkin, who shares their parental responsibility.

 Shorten was raised Catholic, but converted to Anglicanism before his second marriage – as well as it being his wife's religion, he "had come to disagree with the [Catholic] Church on a number of issues".

-Allegation of Rape

 In 2014, Shorten publicly identified himself as the senior ALP figure at the centre of a 2013 allegation of rape, said to have occurred in 1986.
 Shorten strongly denied the allegations in a statement, which was made after Victoria Police were advised from the Office of Public Prosecutions that there was no reasonable prospect of conviction.
-When in 2021, Liberal cabinet minister Christian Porter was the subject of a similar allegation, commentators (and even Porter himself) drew attention to the very different media treatment Porter received, although there were differences in the cases.